 - Psychosocial Issues 2%

 - Research Methods, Patient Safety, and Quality Improvement 2%

-How should I study for the pediatric board exam?
+How should I study for the ABP exam?

 With so many topics to cover, the best way to prepare for the Pediatrics boards is by taking review questions.
 Answering practice test questions will help you uncover problem areas before exam day.
 By understanding where you struggle, you can address these weaknesses as you study.